nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 [a kernel and a filesystem image](https://qemu-project.gitlab.io/qemu/system/linuxboot.html) on the command line.

-For now, rather than proper QEMU I'm using `kvm` to run a virtualized system.
-For full emulation, you can run these examples with `qemu-system-x86_64`, or whatever the appropriate emulator is for your system.
-We'll return to the question of emulation later, and we'll get to real hardware eventually.
+For now, rather than proper QEMU I'm using KVM to run a virtualized system.
+For full emulation, you can also run these examples with `qemu-system-x86_64`, or whatever the appropriate emulator is for your system.

-But first we need a kernel, I'm just using the current kernel from my machine but the file is readable by root only so first we make a copy of it in our working directory and change its ownership:
+But first we need a kernel, I'm just using the current kernel from my machine but the `/boot/vmlinuz` file is readable by root only so first we make a copy of it in our working directory and change its ownership:

     sudo cp /boot/vmlinuz .
     sudo chown $USER:$GROUP vmlinuz

-We now have our two binary files, the kernel `vmlinuz` and the init file system `initrd` which contains only our program `init`.
+We now have our two binary files, the kernel `vmlinuz` and the init image `initrd` which contains only our program `init`.
 So we can boot our system with: